 Ascend Vista Lane for about three heart-pounding blocks, crossing both Gardenside Drive and Parkridge Drive.

 At the top of the steps on Parkridge Drive, you will have a clearer view of Twin Peaks & the Sutro TV Tower to your right.
-Avoid the temptation to walk in that direction.
-Instead, Vista Lane continues to your left.

 Don’t worry.
-There will be signs to point you in the right direction.
-Look for the arrow that directs you to “Steps to Twin Peaks.”
+There will be signs to direct you in the right direction.

 Continue revving up your heart rate by conquering the final leg of Vista Lane, which will terminate on Crestline Drive.